 Date of request

-Date of use Time of use
+Date of use

 Name of Corporation/Organization/Individual

 Street address

-Zip code
+et address Zip code

 Telephone

 Purpose of meeting or program

 Number attending

-By signing this Application, the Corporation, Cagrees to indemnify and hold harmless the Caemployees, officers and representatives, from demands of any character or nature arising or or damages sustained by any person as a corporation, Room, its furnishings or equipme User's meeting.
-The Corporation, Organization damage caused by its use of the Community Corporation or Organization, the person signing authority to sign on behalf of the Corporation aro Area District Library, its agents, an any and all suits, actions, claims, or at of or brought on account of any injuries ansequence or result of the use of the ant by the User or any person attending the an, or Individual also agrees to pay for any Room.
-If signing on behalf of a ang this Application agrees that he/she has
+By signing this Application, the Corporation, Cagrees to indemnify and hold harmless the Caemployees, officers and representatives, from demands of any character or nature arising or damages sustained by any person as a conformal Community Room, its furnishings or equipme User's meeting.
+The Corporation, Organization damage caused by its use of the Community Corporation or Organization, the person significant authority to sign on behalf of the Corporation aro Area District Library, its agents, an any and all suits, actions, claims, or ut of or brought on account of any injuries insequence or result of the use of the int by the User or any person attending the on, or Individual also agrees to pay for any Room.
+If signing on behalf of a ing this Application agrees that he/she has

 Name of responsible person

 Signature of responsible person

 Approved Date